hawkv6/hawkeye/README.md

 ## Additional Information
 - Environment variables are documented in the [env documentation](docs/env.md).
-- The proto definiton is included via submodule and can be found [here](https://github.com/hawkv6/proto/blob/main/intent.proto).
+- The proto/API definiton is included via submodule and can be found [here](https://github.com/hawkv6/proto/blob/main/intent.proto).
 - Limitations are documented in the [limitations documentation](docs/limitations.md).